sudo455/docker-compose-recreator-swarm-mode/README.md

 ## Notes

-- This script requires sudo access to run Docker commands.
-Make sure you understand the implications of running scripts with elevated privileges.
-- The generated Docker Compose files use version 3.8 of the Compose file format.
 - Network configurations are set to `external: true` in the generated files, assuming they are pre-existing networks in your Swarm.
-- The script does not currently include environment variables in the output YAML files.
-If your services rely on environment variables, you'll need to add these manually to the generated Docker Compose files.
+- The script does currently include environment variables in the output YAML files.
+If your services rely on specific environment variables, you'll need to edit these manually to the generated Docker Compose files.

 ## Limitations

 - The script may not capture all possible Docker Swarm configurations.
 Complex setups might require manual adjustments to the generated Docker Compose files.
 - Secrets and configs are not currently handled by this script.
-- Environment variables are not included in the generated Docker Compose files.

 ## Contributing